-The Contractor shall maintain all legally required insurance coverage, including without limitation, worker's compensation and vehicle liability, in the amounts required by law.
+The Contractor shall maintain all legally required insurance coverage, including without limitation, worker's compensation, and vehicle liability, in the amounts required by law.
+Prior to beginning services, all contractors shall provide proof of coverage issued by a workers' compensation insurance carrier, or a certificate of compliance issued by the Department of Insurance for self-insured subcontractors, irrespective of whether having regularly in service fewer than three employees.
 Providing and maintaining adequate insurance coverage is a material obligation of the contractor and is of the essence of this contract.
 All such insurance shall meet all laws of the State of North Carolina.
 Such insurance coverage shall be obtained from companies that are authorized to provide such coverage and that are authorized by the Commissioner of Insurance to do business in North Carolina.
-The Contractor shall at all times comply with the terms of such insurance policies.
+The Contractor shall always comply with the terms of such insurance policies.